Choosing a goods lift that's perfect for your business

 2. How much do you need to move in one journey?

-3. What distance do you need to move your goods over and is there more than two stops required at levels/floors?
+3. What distance do you need to move your goods over, and are more than two stops required at levels/floors?

-4. Will you be loading at floor or waist level?
+4. Will you be loading at the floor or waist level?